StijnWoestenborghs/state-of-charge-estimation/README.md

 Initial discovery of the data is done in `notebooks/`.

 Training is initiated by a configuration file `src/config.json`.
 This way of working allows for easy tracking of experiments.
-All logs of an experiment can be found in `logs/<experiment_name>`.
+All logs of an experiment can be found in `logs/` and can be analysed with tensorboard using `tensorboard --logdir logs/<experiment_name>`.

 1. **Training**